 Dr. Margaret DeLillo-Storey is a Licensed Clinical Counselor/Supervisor currently working in the Perry Local School System in Stark County, Ohio.
-She is an Adjunct Professor at Malone University in the Counseling Program, teaching and supervising School Counseling and Clinical Mental Health Counseling practicum students.
+She is contributing faculty in the School of Counseling at Walden University, teaching and supervising School Counseling and Clinical Mental Health Counseling students.
 A trainer contracted with the Stark County Educational Service Center, Margaret works in Trauma, Resiliency, and Education Collaboration along with a co-trainer.

 Margaret is a retired United States Army Officer and Combat War Veteran, having served in Operation Desert Shield and Operation Desert Storm.
-During her 22 years with the Army, she held leadership positions in Plans, Operations and Communications, Security, Ethics and Morality, Morale Welfare and Support Officer, Education and Training Administration, and was retired out of Logistics.
-She has won numerous awards and commendations for her work in both military and civilian sectors.
+During her 22 years with the Army, she held leadership positions in Plans, Operations and Communications, Security, Ethics and Morality, Morale Welfare and Support Officer, Education, and Training Administration, and is retired.
+She has won numerous awards and commendations for her work in both the military and civilian sectors.

 When she was inducted into the Ohio Veterans Hall of Fame, Margaret was the first woman from Stark County, as well as the youngest inductee.